 The team expects bloody murder after Nate's escape, but in stead two 'corpses' seem resurrected, in Max Ferris's case even during 'autopsy'.
 The crucial factor is a natural toxins combination, not unlike voodoo-zombie-powder.
 This and the subjects' identity all lead to retired professor Dr. Aden, who used it in secret 1970s near-death research for the Pentagon.
-Written by

 Did You Know?